Argentine pizza: Traditional styles of pizza

-The most characteristic style of Argentine pizza—which almost all the classic pizzerias in Buenos Aires specialize in—is the so-called pizza al molde (Spanish for 'pizza in the pan'), characterized by having a "thick, spongy base and elevated bready crust".
+The most characteristic style of Argentine pizza—which almost all the classic pizzerias in Buenos Aires specialize in—is the so-called pizza al molde (Spanish for 'pan style pizza'), characterized by having a "thick, spongy base and elevated bready crust".
 Writing for Saveur in 2016, Allie Lazar defined the pizza al molde style:

 [It] consists of a high-rising alta masa (high dough), generally reaching at least 2 cm, or a media masa (half dough) coming in at around 1.5 cm in height, and cooked in... yes, a pan.
 It's similar to focaccia bread in which both the crust and inner dough have the same thick, spongy texture.
 When made right, the base has a sturdy crunch and the top overflows with a small amount of sauce and a lot of bubbling cheese that dreamily crisps at the bottom of the pan.
 Because pizza al molde is so thick and cheesy, the average eater only consumes about two slices.

 Another of the most typical styles of pizza in the country is the so-called pizza a la piedra (piedra meaning 'stone' in Spanish), which began to become popular in the mid-1970s and especially in the 1980s.
-Unlike the pizza al molde, this pizza is characterized by a thin, crispy and crumb-free crust, and is baked directly on the base of a stone oven and not in a pan (hence its name).
+Unlike the pizza al molde, this pizza is characterized by a thin, crispy, and crumb-free crust, and is baked directly on the base of a stone oven and not in a pan (hence its name).
 According to Lazar:

-Made in a wood-fired or gas oven, this lighter slice comes out with a crispy thin crust that is slightly chewy.
+Made in a wood-fired or a gas oven, this lighter slice comes out with a crispy thin crust that is slightly chewy.
 A good amount of tomato sauce is spread on top, along with a healthy helping of cheese and fresh toppings.
 Many consider this type of pizza to be more modern, and pizzerias have adapted their original concept to add this style to its repertoire.

-Most pizza menus include standard flavor combinations, including the traditional plain mozzarella, nicknamed muza or musa; the napolitana or napo, with "cheese, sliced tomatoes, garlic, dried oregano and a few green olives", not to be confused with Neapolitan pizza; calabresa, with slices of longaniza; jamon y morrones, with sliced ham and roasted bell peppers; as well as versions with provolone, with anchovies, with hearts of palm, or with chopped hard boiled egg.
+Most pizza menus include standard flavor combinations, including the traditional plain mozzarella, nicknamed muza or musa; the napolitana or napo, with "cheese, sliced tomatoes, garlic, dried oregano and a few green olives", not to be confused with Neapolitan pizza; calabresa, with slices of longaniza; jamon y morrones, with sliced ham and roasted bell peppers; as well as versions with provolone, with anchovies, with hearts of palm, or with chopped hard-boiled egg.

 A unique tradition from Buenos Aires is to eat pizza alongside fainá (known in Italy as farinata), a baked pancake made of chickpea flour, a custom that also spread to Uruguay due to its close cultural ties to the city.
 Like pizza, fainá was introduced by Italian immigrants, particularly the Genoese that settled in La Boca, and the combination of both dishes probably developed in that working-class neighborhood in the early 20th century.
-According to Amy Booth of BBC, the "subtle, creamy texture of the fainá softens the acidity of the tomato sauce and moderates the greasy tang of the cheese".
+According to Amy Booth of the BBC, the "subtle, creamy texture of the fainá softens the acidity of the tomato sauce and moderates the greasy tang of the cheese".